Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Methodology

 \subsection{Desirable Properties}

 We now discuss certain properties we would like our explainability method to have in order to provide robust explanations that could potentially be used for recourse.
+Let $D_t$ denote a (test) dataset with examples $(x,y)$ where $y_b(x)$ is the black-box models prediction on $x$ and $y_e^{x'}(x)$ is the prediction on $x$ ($\in \mathcal{X}$) using the explanation model at $x'$.
+The feature attributions (or coefficients) for the explanation model at $x$ are denoted by $c_e^{x}$, $\mathcal{N}_x$ denotes the exemplar neighborhood of $x$ with $|.|_{\text{card}}$ denoting cardinality and $|.|$ denoting absolute value.

-\textbf{Fidelity:} This is the most standard property which all proxy model based explanation methods are evaluated against \cite{lime,unifiedPI,hima} as it measures how well the proxy model simulates the behavior of the black-box it is attempting to explain.
+\textbf{Fidelity:} This is the most standard property which all proxy model based explanation methods are evaluated against \citep{lime,unifiedPI,hima} as it measures how well the proxy model simulates the behavior of the black-box (i.e. faithfulness to the black box) it is attempting to explain.
+Here we define inverse of it, that is \textit{Infidelity (INFD)}, as the MAE between the black-box and explanation model predictions across all the test points:

+We also define another metric here called \textit{Generalized Infidelity (GI)}, which also been used in previous works \citep{mame} to measure the generalizability of local explanations to neighboring test points.
+It is defined as:

-\textbf{Stability:} This is also a popular notion \cite{robustexpl,mame,yeh2019fidelity} to evaluate robustness of explanations.
+\textbf{Stability:} This is also a popular notion \citep{robustexpl,mame,yeh2019fidelity} to evaluate robustness of explanations.
 Largely, stability can be measured at three levels.
 One is prediction stability, which measures how much the predictions of an explanation model change for the same example subject to different randomizations within the method or across close by examples.
 The second is the variance in the feature attributions again for the same or close by examples.
 It is good for a method to showcase stability w.r.t. both even though in many cases the latter might imply the former.
 An interesting third notion of stability is the correlation between the feature attributions of an explanation model and average feature values of examples belonging to a particular class.
-This measures how much does the explanation method pick features that are important for the class, rather than spurious ones that seem important for the example of interest.
+This measures how much does the explanation method pick features that are important for the class, rather than spurious ones that seem important for just the example.
+We thus define two stability metrics.

+\textit{Coefficient Inconsistency (CI):} This notion has been used before \citep{robustexpl} to measure an explanation methods robustness.
+It can be defined as the MAE between the attributions of the test points and their respective neighbors:

+\textit{Class-Attribution Consistency (CAC):} For local explanations of classification black-boxes, we expect certain important features to be highlighted across most of the explanations of a class.
+This is codified by this metric which is defined as follows:

+where $\mathcal{Y}$ denotes the set of class labels in the dataset, $\mu_y$ the mean (vector) of all inputs in class $y\in \mathcal{Y}$, $\mu_e^{y}$ the mean explanation for class $y$ and $r$ the Pearson's correlation coefficient.
+This metric quantifies the consistency between the important features for a class and attributions provided by the explanations.